-Brittany is a mother of two living in Phoenix, documenting her journey through “simplicity, frugality, slowing down and all other things less.”
+Brittany is an Arizona mother of two who documents her journey through “simplicity, frugality, slowing down and all other things less.”
 She’s discovered that having less means more energy and time.

-Her blog touches on topics from solitude and silence to her experiences with shopping bans or reflections on camping and minimalism.
+Her blog touches on topics from solitude and silence to her experiences with shopping bans.
+There are also reflections on camping, minimalism and the outdoors.